Aimandzikri/Predictive-Maintenance-Industry-Equipment/README.md

 *   **Accuracy within ±30 Cycles: [Value]%**
     *   *In simple terms:* This percentage of our predictions were "in the ballpark," falling within 30 cycles of the true failure point.
 This is crucial for making confident maintenance scheduling decisions.

-> **Bottom Line:** The model provides a reliable forecast that is accurate enough to be used for real-world maintenance planning.

 ---

 ## The Dashboard: Your Mission Control for Engine Health